nclarkekb/antiaction-common-json/README.md

 Java JSON library

+A compact library to un/-marshall JSON streams to/from objects/representations.

+## Usage ##

-* JSON stream <> JSON structure.
-* JSON structure <> Java objects.
+* JSON stream <> JSON structure <> Java objects.
 * JSON stream <> Java objects.

+Using JSON structures is more flexible depending ones requirements.
+Converting directly between streams and objects is the fastest.

-## Planned ##
+## Roadmap ##

-* Support for array fields and converters in JSON stream <> Java objects (un)marshalling.
+* Support for converters in JSON stream <> Java objects (un)marshalling.
 * Support for top level arrays (un)marshalling to/from Java object.
 * Support for more primitive types and their object counterparts.
-* Get code coverage up again.
+* Improve code coverage.

 ## History ##

+### version 0.6.0-SNAPSHOT ###

+Work on improving object to/from stream marshaller/unmarshaller.

+* Added support for array fields in JSON stream <> Java objects (un)marshalling.
+* Structure marshaller/unmarshaller refactored to work without recursion.
+* Code coverage at 84.2%.

 ### version 0.5.0 ###

 Work on implementing object to/from stream marshaller/unmarshaller.

 * Split the object mapper and structure marshall/unmarshall code into separate classes.
 * Started on stream marshall/unmarshal code.
 (Does not support arrays yet)